Randell157/CPSC349_Exercise_3/README.md

 Randell Lapid
-CPSC 349 Exercise 3: Make a calculator using html, css, and Javascript
+CPSC 349 Exercise 3: Make a calculator using html, css, and javascript

+Github Pages: